Richie-Rokka/Richie-Rokka/README.md

 # 👋 Hi, I'm Richard Abodunrin Oketade

-📊 Aspiring Data Analyst with 15+ years of experience across operations, logistics, manufacturing, and sales.
+📊 Data Analyst with 15+ years of experience across operations, logistics, manufacturing, and sales.
 I specialize in turning data into actionable insights that improve business performance and decision-making.

 I recently completed the Google Data Analytics Professional Certificate and I am actively building hands-on projects using SQL, Excel, Tableau, and Python.